jay-doubleyou/backbone-dropbox.js/README.md

 Now you have to authenticate.
 Therefor dropbox.js provides several [authentication methods](https://github.com/dropbox/dropbox-js/blob/master/doc/auth_drivers.md).
 For browser apps it's applicable to use

-via Redirect (user leaves your app and comes back):
+Redirect (user leaves your app and comes back):

     drpbxClient.authDriver(new Dropbox.Drivers.Redirect());

-or via Popup:
+or Popup:

     drpbxClient.authDriver(new Dropbox.Drivers.Popup({
         receiverUrl: "https://url.to/oauth_receiver.html",